opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

    $ cd $WORKDIR/aether-pod-configs
    $ git status

-   Untracked files:
-   (use "git add <file>..." to include in what will be committed)

-      production/ace-test/alerts.tf
-      production/ace-test/app_values/
-      production/ace-test/cluster.tf

    $ git add .
    $ git commit -m "Add test ACE runtime configs"
    $ git review

-Once the review request is accepted and merged,
-CD pipeline will start to deploy K8S and Aether managed applications on it.
+Once the review request is accepted and merged, the post-merge job will start to deploy K8S.
+Wait until the cluster is **Active** status in Rancher.